alaibe/big_machine/README.md

 ## Big machine options

-big_magine method can take several options:
+big_machine method can take several options:
 * initial_state is the only one necessary option
 * state_attribute is available only if the object is an active record object
 * workflow if you want to change the normal worklow